UBC-MDS/DSCI532_Davy_Reza/Writeup.md

 <img src ="img/pic5.png"><img src ="img/pic6.png">

-And the user can determine how many cities should be displayed (from at least 2 to at most 15) in that bar plot:
+And the user can determine how many cities should be displayed (from at least 2 to at most 15) in that bar plot:<br>

 <img src ="img/pic6.png"> <img src ="img/pic7.png">